 The Realities of Advertising Agency Turnover

-In some professions, the examples above are rare.
-But in advertising, regime changes happen all the time.
+In advertising, regime changes happen all the time.
 Agencies merge, and merge, and merge again.
 Creative people quit and get replaced.
-Others get "let go" for a very different type of creative personality.
-The advertising industry seems to both suffer and thrive on turnover.
+Others get let go for a very different type of creative personality.
+The advertising industry seems to both suffer from and thrive on turnover.

 The Do's of Having a New Boss

-There are many things you can do to make a new management situation work in your (and everyone else's) favor, and there are also things you can avoid doing to make this transition positive.
+There are many things you can do to make a new management situation work in your (and everyone else's) favor.

-Your new boss has big plans.
-You can help, or you can get in the way.
-But chances are, these plans will be beneficial if you give them a chance.
-If things were not going well before they arrived, it will take a while to turn a big ship around.
+Your new boss has big plans for the agency and their department.
+You can help or you can get in the way.
+These plans may be beneficial if you give them a chance—especially if things weren't going terribly well before they arrived.

 Hiding in your cubicle or office is not going to endear you to your new boss.
-You don't want to be the quiet mouse or the stick-in-the-mud.
-Yes, your boss will be busy, but there is always 10 minutes available to meet a member of the team.
+You don't want to be the quiet mouse who hopes to avoid trouble by not being noticed.
+Yes, your boss will be busy, but they should have 10 minutes available to meet a member of their team.
 A good boss will want to meet you anyway and get to know you.
-But why not show some initiative and schedule the meeting?
+So why not show some initiative and schedule the meeting?

-The Don'ts List of Dealing with a New Boss
+The Don'ts of Dealing with a New Boss

 In addition to making sure to do the right things, don't fall into these traps.

-- Don't think you know more than they do.
+- Don't think you know more about advertising than they do.

 - Don't use the new boss as a sounding board for every grievance.

-- Don't expect a promotion or a raise; that will take time.
+- Don't expect a promotion or a raise to happen quickly; that will take time.